Wolverine971/9takes/src/blog/enneagram/enneagram-communication-in-relationships.md

 ### Steps

 1. Identify your type and the think through the likely types of those around you.
 This will help you identify your own <a href="enneagram-communication-styles" >communication style</a> and start to be attuned to the communication styles of those around you.
 2. Open up the conversation by asking your partner about their motivations and fears.
 Start the conversation by being vulnerable and sharing with your partner your own thoughts and feelings.
 Ask them if they can see these motivations and fears within you.
-Then ask your partner if they identify with one of the other enneagram types fears and motivations.
+Then ask your partner if they identify with one of the other Enneagram types fears and motivations.
 3. Focus on learning about the <a href="/blog/enneagram/enneagram-strengths-and-weaknesses" >strengths and weaknesses of each type</a>.
 This will help you and your partner get to a deeper layer of vulnerability where you can begin to understand how different people perceive the world.
 Ultimately this will lead to a conversation about you and your partner need in relationships.

-## Relationship Communication Playbook for Each Enneagram Type
+## Relationship Communication Playbook for Each Enneagram type

 Now its time to explore each type by looking at what they need from their partner.